111C Morrill Hall

 |EDUC||741/841||Exploring Mathematics with Young Children||4|

 The two-semester supervised school internship is required for licensure.
 It typically runs from September through May, 4 graduate credits each semester.
 Effective Fall 2018, all Elementary Education students are requried to take two 4 credit UNH literacy courses during the internship year: EDUC 808 Literacy Assessment for Elementary Classroom Teachers in the fall and EDUC 809 Supporting Readers in Elementary Classrooms in the spring.
 The internship MUST begin in the fall semester and be completed in the spring semester.
 A culminating project is required in EDUC 809.

 Based on satisfactory performance in the first semester internship, post-baccalaureate candidates with current certification may petition for exemption from the second semester internship.
 The decision to grant the petition will be made by the Director of Educator Preparation in collaboration with the intern, cooperating teacher, and UNH supervisor.

-Total Credit Requirement: 32 graduate-level credits
+Total Credit Requirement: a minimum of 32 graduate-level credits

 M.Ed.
 In addition to the 16-credit internship, At least 10 credits must be UNH Education courses.
 The remaining 6 graduate credits can be in education or in another department.
 Note:All coursework listed above must be completed, therefore some students may exceed the minimum credit requirement while completing the requried coursework.